How To Feed A Loon

 Notes

 The cocktail sauce can be made several days in advance of serving.
-Keep in a jar, or container, with a tight-fitting lid and refrigerate until ready to use.
+Store it in a jar or container with a tight-fitting lid and refrigerate until ready to use.

 It will keep in the fridge for up to 2 weeks.
 It freezes nicely for up to 2 to 3 months.